SEERNET/developer-docs/docs/voice-activity-detection-api.md

 sidebar_label: Voice Activity Detection API
 ---

 Voice activity detection (VAD) is a technique used in speech processing to detect the presence (or absence) of human speech.
-The DeepAffects Voice activity detection API analyzes the audio input and returns specific segments where human speech is detected.
+The DeepAffects Voice activity detection API analyzes the audio input and tags specific segments where human speech is detected.
+We additionaly tag non-speech segments with additional metadata such as noise, music, applause or laughter for additional down stream processing.

 ### POST Request